Aveglia/vAMPirus/helpmeoutsome.md

     3. Next, we need to tell Nextflow what configuration file we would like to use for the vAMPirus run which is illustrated by the "-c vampirus.config" segment of the command.
        We will talk more about the configuration file in the next section.

     4. The next piece of information Nextflow needs is the environment to use for the vAMPirus workflow.
-The dependencies of vAMPirus are stored as a conda environment so we need to tell Nextflow that we would like to run vAMPirus with conda and specifically the vAMPirus environment that was built when running the vampirus_startup.sh script during installation.
+The dependencies of vAMPirus are stored as a Docker image, Singulairy and Conda environment so we need to tell Nextflow that we would like to run vAMPirus with conda and specifically the vAMPirus environment that was built when running the vampirus_startup.sh script during installation.
 To find the path to the vAMPirus conda environment, you can run "conda info --envs" and this will give you the path to your conda environments.